/A hybrid practice of

 How does embodied epistemic inference sustain us when structures, certainties, or memory break down, how systems learn through loss — and how can artistic practice render this process tangible?

-Their work investigates the embodied aftermaths of structural violence.
+Su's work investigates the embodied aftermaths of structural violence.
 Beginning with Dark Twisted Mind (2020–2021), which reflected systemic violence as an interactive architecture of complicity, their practice has evolved through Gentle Brutality (2021), a performance-opera on dispossession that explored how beings traversal through such violence, and Shang Can (2024), an internal sonic inquiry into fractured ancestral memory and voice.
 TRANCEFACIAL (2025), mobile grief temples, bridge towards the forthcoming 7-3 trilogy which continues this trajectory.

 *conceptual authorship